Azurieum/personal-website/README.md

-# personal-projects
+# personal-website
-This is where I put all the projects i've done so far.
-Feel free to use anything here I don't mind.
+This is where I track the progress of my personal website im building, I hope to maintain this website til the day I retire.
+It could be like a personal portfolio for projects or apps i've built.